 There are exceptions, but most domestic violence cases stem from underlying issues such as substance abuse, mental illness, and other personal problems.
 Any solution that fails to address these issues is woefully incomplete.

 Our firm has extensive experience partnering with social service agencies to get our clients the help they need to position themselves for a better future.
 For first-time offenders, a diversionary program can help avoid the serious consequences of a criminal conviction.

-Contact our offices to discuss the circumstances of your domestic violence case with criminal defense lawyer Patrick Roberts.
+Contact us today to discuss the circumstances of your domestic violence case with a seasoned criminal defense attorney.
 We offer a free consultation.

 State v.
 B.S.: Not Guilty Verdict in First Degree Murder Case.

 In this case, our client was charged with First Degree Murder in connection with a “drive-by” shooting that occurred in Charlotte, NC.
 The State’s evidence included GPS ankle monitoring data linking our client was at the scene of the crime and evidence that our client confessed to an inmate while in jail.
 Nonetheless, we convinced a jury to unanimously find our client Not Guilty.
 He was released from jail the same day.

 State v.
 S.G.: First Degree Murder Charge Dismissed.

 Our client was charged with First Degree for the shooting death related to alleged breaking and entering.
 The State’s evidence included a co-defendant alleging that our client was the shooter.
 After conducting a thorough investigation with the use of a private investigator, we persuaded the State to dismiss entirely the case against our client.

 State v.
 B.D.: First Degree Murder Charged Dismissed.

 After conducting an investigation and communicating with the prosecutor about the facts and circumstances indicating that our client acted in self-defense, the case was dismissed and deemed a justifiable homicide.